gtworek/PSBits/NetShRun/README.md

-The `netsh` allows you to add own extensions.
+The `netsh.exe` command allows you to add your own extensions.
 And what if the extension is malicious...?